muxyz/website/proposal.md

 <div id="blurb">
 <h2>Funding</h2>
 <p>
-We plan to crowdfund for the initial project bootstrapping to align with the community and early members.
+We will plan to crowdfund for the initial project bootstrapping to align with the community and early members.
 As keeping with the governance plans, donations will be used give first users access.
 </p>